-- 1. ECCP: For any input codeword with an error that can arise from r faults before the protocol and corresponds to the zero cumulative flag vector, if s faults occur during the protocol with $r + s \le t$, ideally decoding the output state gives the same codeword as ideally decoding the input state. - 2.
-ECRP: If s faults occur during the protocol with $s \leq t$, regardless of the number of faults that can cause the input error, the output state differs from any valid codeword by an error that can arise from s faults and corresponds to the zero cumulative flag vector.
+1. ECCP: For any input codeword with an error that can arise from r faults before the protocol and corresponds to the zero cumulative flag vector, if s faults occur during the protocol with $r+s \leq t$ , ideally decoding the output state gives the same codeword as ideally decoding the input state.

+ECRP: If s faults occur during the protocol with s ≤ t, regardless of the number of faults that can cause the input error, the output state differs from any valid codeword by an error that can arise from s faults and corresponds to the zero cumulative flag vector.

-The main difference between these two definitions of FTQEC is that Definition 4 considers the number of faults that can cause the input (or the output) error instead of the weight of the error.
-An FTQEC protocol satisfying Definition 4 can be constructed if we can find syndrome extraction circuits that give a distinguishable fault set (see previous results [35] by one of the authors of this work and the discussion in the next section for more details).
-In fact, while the threshold theorem proved by Aliferis, Gottesman and Preskill [6] relied on the weight of the error to define fault tolerance (Definition 1), the theorem has been shown to hold [35] even if the definition of fault tolerance uses the number of faults (Definition 4) instead.
-For flag FTQEC, using Definition 4 can result in simpler FTQEC protocols, so we will use Definition 4 in the protocol development throughout this work.
+The main difference between these two definitions of FTEC is that Definition 4 considers the number of faults that can cause the input (or the output) error instead of the weight of the error.
+An FTEC protocol satisfying Definition 4 can be constructed if we can find syndrome extraction circuits which give a distinguishable fault set (see [26] and the discussion in the next section for more details).
+It was proved in [26] that a version of threshold theorem proposed in [5] still holds when Definition 1 is replaced by Definition 4.
+For flag FTEC, using Definition 4 can result in simpler FTEC protocols, so we will use Definition 4 in the protocol development throughout this work.

 III.
-OPTIMIZATION TOOLS FOR SPACE DECODING
+OPTIMIZATION TOOLS FOR SPACE DECODER

 In this work, the term space decoder refers to a process that finds a recovery operator from a given syndrome under the assumption that it is exactly the same as the syndrome of an error that occurred to the codeword.
 The decoder succeeds if multiplying the error and the recovery operator gives a trivial logical operator (a stabilizer), and it fails if the multiplication gives a nontrivial logical operator.
-Our goal is to develop a space decoder such that whenever the total number of faults in the whole protocol is $\leq t$, the decoder always succeeds.
-In this work, we are interested in a lookup table-based space decoder for flag FTQEC, so the decoder will use both syndrome and flag information obtained during the syndrome measurements.
-Note that the ability to correct faults for a certain code depends on the structure of the circuits for syndrome extraction, such as the ordering of gates.
+Our goal is to develop a space decoder such that whenever the total number of faults in the whole protocol is $\leq t$ , the decoder always succeeds.
+In this work, we are interested a lookup table-based space decoder for flag FTEC, so the decoder will use both syndrome and flag information obtained during the syndrome measurements.
+Note that the ability to correct faults for a certain code depends on the structure of the circuits for syndrome extraction such as the ordering of gates.

-In this section, we develop optimization tools for space decoding.
-In Section III A, we discuss how to efficiently construct a lookup table for error decoding for a distinguishable fault set \mathcal{F}t , and introduce the notion of fault code.
+In this section, we develop optimization tools for space decoder.
+In Section III A, we discuss how to efficiently construct a lookup table for error decoding for a distinguishable fault set $\mathcal{F}t$ , and introduce the notion of fault code.
 In Section III B, we discuss the Meet-in-the-Middle technique, an additional technique that can help improving our space decoders for both codes and increase the accuracy of the decoding.